discordjs/guide/guide/popular-topics/canvas.md

 ### Manipulating images

-Next, let's place a border around the image, for the sake of demonstration purposes.
+Next, let's place a border around the image for the sake of demonstration purposes.

 <branch version="11.x">